mcallisterliza/drama-kids/README.md

     - The nav bar also contains three links on the right hand side:
         * HOME - This leads the user to the Home page where they can navigate through the company's 'About Us' section, the address and opening times, reviews from clients and a footer with links to  the company's social media pages.
         * GALLERY - This leads the user to the gallery where the user can view images of different Drama Kids! members participating in performing arts workshops.
-        * CONTACT - This leads the user to the contact page where they can conact the company and request whether to join the mailing list or request a callback for further information.
+        * CONTACT US - This leads the user to the contact page where they can conact the company and request whether to join the mailing list or request a callback for further information.
     - The above links have animated hover effect.

     - The navigation is is clear and concise and is easy for the user to use: